Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 1. `FrontController` routes to `AUTH`.
 2. `AuthController` displays `AuthMenu`.
-3. The user chooses registration, login, or exit.
+3. The user chooses registration, login, recovery, or exit.
 4. Registration routes to `RegistrationFlow`.
 5. Login routes to `LoginFlow`.
+6. Recovery routes to `RecoveryFlow`.
-6. Exit shuts down the console application.
+7. Exit shuts down the console application.

 ## Registration Flow